-AngloLang Academy of English in Scarborough runs adult courses (with some 16/17 year olds) year round, but at certain times of the year, particularly in June, July and August, we also run courses for students under 16.
+Anglotec Academy in Scarborough runs adult courses (with some 16/17 year olds) year round, and at certain times of the year, particularly in June, July and August, we also run courses for students under 16.

 We believe that it is always unacceptable for a child or young person to experience abuse of any kind and we recognise our responsibility to safeguard the welfare of children and young people.
 We take all reasonable steps to protect children and young people from harm, discrimination or degrading treatment, and to maintain their rights.